CleanroomMC/Encyclopedia/docs/mod-wiki/modularui/getting_started.md

 - `4779301` is the `dev` file id (for version 2.2.3)
 - `4779302` is the `sources` file id (for version 2.2.3)

+By including the sources in your dependency declaration you'll get access to the real uncompiled code with javadocs.

 Make sure to use the latest version!

 ## Development Tools